MIR4-HQ/MIR4-HQ/README.md

     UTC+8, i play on & off due to school <br>
     i'm always open to new friends !!
 BMF!! #Plz <br>
     90% of the time i'll be in offline mode i promise i didnt unfriend <br>
+    if u see me chatting w my friends PLS feel free to int that's the only time i wont be awkward asf <br>
     just fr don't be weird/super sexual i get uncomf ;;
   </details>